amanzi/amanzi/testing/verification/flow/saturated/transient/theis_isotropic_1d/amanzi_theis_isotropic_1d.rst

-Theis (1935) developed an analytical solution for transient (non- steady state) drawdown for a fully penetrating well by imposing the boundary conditions: :math:`h = h_0` for :math:`t = 0` and :math:`h \Rightarrow h_0` as :math:`r \Rightarrow \infty`.
+Theis (1935) developed an analytical solution for transient (non- steady state) drawdown for a fully penetrating well by imposing the boundary conditions: :math:`h = h_0` for :math:`t = 0` and :math:`h \Rightarrow h_0` as :math:`r \Rightarrow \infty` :cite:`theis-Theis1935relation`.
 The equation assumes an infinite and uniform confined aquifer.
 When a well is pumped the water table declines toward the well and flow is induced toward the well from all directions.
 Theoretically, this flow can be idealized by purely radial symmetric flow and can be decribed by the